 The primary and secondary research required to produce an LCA makes it a costly project to undertake.
 You’ll need to hire an environmental sustainability consultant with expertise in the crops and processes involved in your product’s ingredients and can expect to spend upwards of $50,000 per product.
 Your finished report will be relevant at the time it is completed.
 However, if you make changes to your sourcing portfolio, your LCA won’t provide you with an updated assessment of your GHG emissions.
 You’ll have to either commission a new LCA or pay to have your existing LCA updated whenever the needs of your business change.

 HowGood has already conducted the research needed to uncover granular product and ingredient-level carbon emissions data.
-The Product Carbon Footprint methodology is built on 15 years of research, conducted on 1.2 million products spanning 33,000 ingredients in the food and beverage industry.
+Our Product Carbon Footprint methodology is built on 17+ years of agricultural research, conducted on 2.2 million products to create a database of 90K+ emission factors in the food and beverage industry.
 In turn, product carbon footprinting in Latis not only gives you access to a breakdown of your product’s GHG emissions across individual stages within its lifecycle, it also offers insight into how changes to your product or sourcing will affect emissions.

 3. Data Quality and Assumptions